ziko3000/Fear-and-Greed-Index/README.md

 This bot supports the following Slash commands:

-- `/hello`: Say hello to the bot.
-- `/ping`: Check the bot's latency.
+- `/fear`: Get the current Fear and Greed Index.
-- `/feargreed`: Get the current Fear and Greed Index.
+- `/greed`: Get the current Fear and Greed Index.
 - `/help`: Get help about the bot and its commands.

 ## ⛏️ Adding Commands <a name = "adding_commands"></a>